CrystalTechSAS/jcrystal_documentation/clients/ios.md

 }
 ```

-After you write this configuration and run jCrystal, on your backend you will have a new annotation available: `@@ClientIOS` which you can use to annotate the web services that will be used by the iOS client.
+After you write this configuration and run jCrystal, on your backend you will have a new annotation available: `@ClientIOS` which you can use to annotate the web services that will be used by the iOS client.

 Tip: You can have multiple iOS clients for a project, all you have to do is add them with different ids and an annotation `@Client<your id>` will be generated.

-Add to your iOS project:
-- The framework `jCrystaliOSLib.framework`.
-- The files of the jCrystal generated folder.

-Important: As of now, you have to remove the reference to the jCrystal folder from your project and add it again to see the new files.

-## Web Services
 Whenever you want a WS to be used by your iOS client, you only have to annotate it with the iOS generated annotation on your backend:

 ```java